 Subject to section 12.7, if the Interconnected Party disputes any invoiced amount under section 12.1 (Invoice Dispute), the Interconnected Party shall, within 10 Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
 The Interconnected Party shall pay the undisputed portion of the invoice.
 If the Invoice Dispute has not been resolved by negotiation between the Parties within 10 Business Days of First Gas receiving the Invoice Dispute Notice, section 18 shall apply.

-In the absence of any manifest error, the Interconnected Party must not dispute any invoice issued under section 12.1, and shall pay the invoiced amount in full in accordance with section 12.5 without any deduction or set-off of any kind.
+In the absence of any manifest error, the Interconnected Party shall pay each invoiced amount in full in accordance with section 12.5 without any deduction or set-off of any kind.

 Incorrect Invoices

-If it shall be found at any time that the Interconnected Party has been overcharged or undercharged then, within 30 Days after that error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
-If the Interconnected Party has paid the invoice(s) containing an overcharge or undercharge, First Gas will refund or pay the Interconnected Party the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice, provided that there shall be no right to re-open invoices if more than 18 Months has elapsed since the date of the invoice.
+If it shall be found at any time that the Interconnected Party has been overcharged or undercharged then, within 20 Business Days after that error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
+If the Interconnected Party has paid the invoice(s) containing an overcharge or undercharge, First Gas will issue a credit note or debit note (where required) and refund or pay the Interconnected Party the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice, provided that there shall be no right to re-open invoices for Charges if more than 18 Months (or, in respect of invoices for OBA Charges, 26 Months) have elapsed since the date of the invoice.

 Default Interest